tasuki/sbs-ttc/ttc/1993-addis-lombardo.md

 Tao endures without a name, Yet nothing is left undone.
 If kings and lords could possess it, All beings would transform themselves.
 Transformed, they desire to create; I quiet them through nameless simplicity.
 Then there is no desire.
-No desire is serenity, An the world settles of itself.
+No desire is serenity, And the world settles of itself.

 ## 38

 High Te?
 No Te!
 That's what Te is.
 Low Te doesn't lack Te; That's what Te is not.
 Those highest in Te take no action And don't need to act.
-Tose lowest in Te take action And do need to act.
+Those lowest in Te take action And do need to act.
 Those highest in benevolence take action But don't need to act.
 Those highest in righteousness take action And do need to act.
 Those highest in propriety take action And if people don't reciprocate Roll up their sleeves and throw them out.
 Therefore Lose Tao And Te follows.
 Lose Te and benevolence follows.
 Lose benevolence And righteousness follows.
 Lose righteousness and propriety follows.
 Propriety dilutes loyalty and sincerity: Confusion begins.
 Foreknowledge glorifies the Tao: Stupidity sets in.